wazuh/wazuh-documentation/source/ossec_ruleset.rst

 New log analysis rules
 """"""""""""""""""""""

-Located in ``ossec-rules/rules-decoders/software`` (being software the name of your log messages source) and can be installed manually following next steps.
+These rules are located at ``ossec-rules/rules-decoders/software`` (being software the name of your log messages source) and can be installed manually following next steps.

 Configure decoders path adding the next lines after tag ``<rules>`` at ``/var/ossec/etc/ossec.conf``: ::